It is the business of sleep!

-So you have bought the motel or have owned/leased it for a while now… let me ask you a question!…
+So you have bought a motel or have owned/leased it for a while now… let me ask you a question!…

 Have you ever stayed in one of your own motel rooms?